-In August, the United States began Central Americans who had been detained at the US/Mexico border under Title 42 to southern Mexico.
+In August, the United States began sending Central Americans who had been detained at the US/Mexico border under Title 42 to southern Mexico.
 There, they were put on buses and taken to the border with Guatemala and dumped.
-Flights to Tapachula have been taking place near for this purpose over the last two weeks, alongside several other to Villahermosa in Tabasco.
+Flights to Tapachula have been taking place near daily for this purpose over the last two weeks, alongside several other flights to Villahermosa in Tabasco.
 From there people are driven to the border at El Ceibo and expelled.

-Earlier this week I spoke with someone who works at shelter in Tenosique, Tabasco.
+Earlier this week I spoke with someone who works at La 72 shelter in Tenosique, Tabasco.
 She had just been to the one shelter in El Ceibo on the Guatemala side of the border that has been receiving people expelled from Mexico.
 While there, she interviewed several people who had arrived on a removal flight and then been bussed to the border.

 One family, a woman and her daughter, had come to the United States to reunite with the father and a sibling.
 The father and child arrived just before COVID-19 border restrictions took effect last year.
 They applied for asylum, and were paroled out pending review.
 When the mother and sister arrived at the US border, their experiences were far different, under Title 42.
 They were held at a Border Patrol station for five days - in one of the infamous “hieleras” ("coolers").
 They were then put on a plane they thought was taking them to another detention facility in the United States.
 Told nothing, they found themselves in an airport in Villahermosa, then a bus to El Ceibo.
 While in custody, they requested asylum and were told that it was not available to them.

 The denial of asylum, while refusing to explain to people what is happening to them, has been the norm under Title 42.
-The emphasis in the original CDC order was The logic, such as it was, being that the United States lacked the capacity to detain and test people in a manner that was safe.
+The emphasis in the original CDC order was rapid expulsion.
+The logic, such as it was, being that the United States lacked the capacity to detain and test people in a manner that was safe.
 Thus, people were to be removed so quickly that the average time between encounter and expulsion for most people during the Trump period of Title 42 was reportedly two hours.
-Under Department of Homeland Security for implementing the policy, people encountered by Border Patrol were not to be taken to a regular detention facility at all and only moved by vehicle if separation between migrants and Border Patrol personnel could be maintained.
+Under Department of Homeland Security guidance for implementing the policy, people encountered by Border Patrol were not to be taken to a regular detention facility at all and only moved by vehicle if separation between migrants and Border Patrol personnel could be maintained.
 Under these rules, there is no space for asylum claims, or even, apparently, explanation to people about what is happening to them.

 From a public health perspective, this is all theater.
 People are being detained (and yes, those conditions are not safe), for days anyway, before being put on planes - where segregation between those being removed and staff is not really possible.
-The risk of exposure to COVID-19 in these conditions is actually very high, as Immigration and Customs Enforcement has done a really bad job at COVID-19 in its facilities.
-There is currently a renewed outbreak of the delta variant among those in ICE custody (see , and for examples), including those placed in staging areas while awaiting removal.
-For over 18 months now, ICE deportations and removal operations have contributed to the of COVID-19 around the world.
+The risk of exposure to COVID-19 in these conditions is actually very high, as Immigration and Customs Enforcement has done a really bad job at managing COVID-19 in its facilities.
+There is currently a renewed outbreak of the delta variant among those in ICE custody (see here, here and here for examples), including those placed in staging areas while awaiting removal.
+For over 18 months now, ICE deportations and removal operations have contributed to the spread of COVID-19 around the world.
 It is still happening.
 So, in the name of public health, the Biden administration is maintaining a policy that actually increases the risks of COVID-19 spread.

 Haiti removals amidst crises

-The reader may recall that starting back in February the Biden administration was expelling people from Haiti at an rate.
+The reader may recall that starting back in February the Biden administration was expelling people from Haiti at an alarming rate.
 In the space of two months, Biden expelled more Haitians than Trump had during the previous fiscal year (2020).
 By June this year, Haiti was facing an explosion of COVID-19 cases - the worst since the pandemic started.
 While the timing corresponded to a new wave of infections throughout Latin America, Haiti had to that point gotten off fairly easily, all things considered.
 Though testing was clearly limited, by the spring of 2021, Haiti had the lowest mortality rate from COVID-19 in the region.
 Following the massive removals, that all changed.
 Coincidence?
 Perhaps, but certainly the link between these expulsions and the dramatic increase in COVID-19 infections is not far-fetched.
-After all, it is not as though Haiti’s tourist industry would be driving infections, as happened in this summer.
+After all, it is not as though Haiti’s tourist industry would be driving infections, as happened in Mexico this summer.

 [caption id="attachment_9643" align="aligncenter" width="1366"] COVID-19 Deaths in Haiti[/caption]